-Your colour palette should be set to white foreground, black background
+Your colour palette should be set to the white foreground, black background

 Choose filter/render/clouds then Filter/blur/motion blur angle 0, around 350

-At this point I though the contrast was a bit lacking for the effect I was trying to create so I hit the auto levels button
+At this point, I thought the contrast was a bit lacking for the effect I was trying to create so I hit the auto levels button

 More blurring.
 Filter/blur/motion blur around 350